mrxsal/python-assignments-portfolio/parking/readme.md

 -

 # Notes
+- already added some data for demo purposes, which be populated upon running /manage.py migrate

 ## Future ideas

 - There is a payments app, which currently sits unused due to time constraints.
 Here, the idea is to configure the rates for each parking space for a given time period.
 Next steps could be to finish this up and integrate it with the reservation, so the price can be shown before completing the reservation.